Our Research

 The Center for Reiki Research conducts scientific research at all levels important to scientific inquiry, from randomized controlled trials to practice-based effectiveness trials.
 Below are our some of our current and past Reiki research projects.

-At Harvard University, we conducted a largescale (N = 1411) pragmatic study of Reiki for physical and mental health symptoms, including but not limited to, pain, fatigue, anxiety, depression, and wellbeing.
+At Harvard University, we conducted a largescale (N = 1411) pragmatic study of Reiki for physical and mental health symptoms, including but not limited to pain, fatigue, anxiety, depression, and wellbeing.
 All symptoms were significantly improved following a single Reiki session.
 The article abstract can be found here.
-We are currently preparing the qualitative component of the study for publication.
-Qualitative analysis shows that a Reiki session corresponds to an experience of deep relaxation, perceptual changes, and a spiritual mystical experience.
-This research was presented at the INCAM 2020 conference.

 Remote Reiki for Chronic Pain